-Learning more about the creative process of this painter, one could get the sense he’s simply a conduit of pure inspiration.
+Narrative Art > Learning more about the creative process of David Bowers, one could get the sense he’s simply a conduit of pure inspiration.
 Focusing on technique, his pictures take on a life of their own, which frequently results in outstandingly beautiful works with unconventional narratives.

 As one might expect from the tantalizing hints above, prolific artist David Bowers begins his creative process with a scene, subject, or idea that captures his attention.
 Using pencil or brown ink — and sometimes completing a watercolor study — Bowers records the source of inspiration.
 Once born, the paintings follow their own individual journeys, and it seems the end product is quite unpredictable.